 - Myth: A Chrome extension can replace a full VPN for streaming.
 Reality: extensions can unblock content, but some streaming services actively block IPs from VPNs. a top tier provider with a wide server network is more reliable.

-How to choose the right provider for a Chrome extension Unifi edge router vpn
+How to choose the right provider for a Chrome extension

 - Prioritize a reputable provider with transparent privacy policies and independent audits.